A Universal Triangulation for Flat Tori: Universal triangulation

 \end{proof} By pasting two prisms at the boundaries of a gasket, we obtain a polyhedral cylinder with triangular boundaries, where the two boundaries are turned at the angle $\alpha$ with respect to each other; see Figure~\ref{fig:gasket-1}.

 \begin{note} The top and bottom prisms in Figure~\ref{fig:gasket-1} have the same central axis.
-This allows to rotate the rib of a prism at an angle $\alpha\in(\pi/3,\pi)$ before applying a bending. \end{note} \begin{note} By joining $k$ gaskets in a row, we can rotate the rib of a prism at an angle $\alpha\in(-k\pi/3,k\pi)$. \end{note} \paragraph*{Twisting a prism} Replacing a portion of a prism by a gasket with turn $\alpha$ allows to turn one boundary, say the top one, of the prism with respect to the other one but does not \emph{twist} the prism: the segment connecting a point on a geodesic perpendicular to the bottom boundary (a generatrix) to its closest point on the central axis remains parallel to itself as we move along the geodesic toward the top boundary.
-In other words, the segment connecting the top endpoint of this geodesic with the top endpoint of the axis will keep the same direction as we augment $\alpha$.
+This allows to rotate the rib of a prism at an angle $\alpha\in(-\pi/3,\pi)$ before applying a bending. \end{note} \begin{note} By joining $k$ gaskets in a row, we can rotate the rib of a prism at an angle $\alpha\in(-k\pi/3,k\pi)$. \end{note} \paragraph{Twisting a prism} Replacing a portion of a prism by a gasket with turn $\alpha$ allows to turn one boundary, say the top one, of the prism with respect to the other one but does not \emph{twist} the prism: the gasket makes generatrices going through a vertex in the bottom triangle not go through the vertex in the top.
 In order to twist the prism so that the top endpoint of this geodesic indeed turns with the boundary, Zalgaller introduces yet another construction that he calls a \define{helical twist}.
 This construction takes advantage of the holonomy of parallel transport on the sphere: consider a unit sphere of center $O$ with a spherical triangle $PQR$ (see Figure \ref{fig:holonomy}).

 If one parallel transports an object from $P$ to $P$ following the sides of the triangle $PQR$, then the object is rotated by a certain angle around the axis $OP$ which is equal to the signed area of the spherical triangle $PQR$.
 In order to twist a prism with axis directed by $\overrightarrow{OP}$ by an angle $\theta$ we may thus bend the prism successively in the directions $\overrightarrow{OQ}, \overrightarrow{OR}$ and $\overrightarrow{OP}$ again.
 Each bending at angle $\varphi$ indeed corresponds to a transport along a spherical geodesic of length $\varphi$.
 Each portion of prism between two bends should include two gaskets to orient its rib properly.
 Indeed, by Note~\ref{nt:gasket}, two gaskets allow to turn by an angle in $(-2\pi/3,2\pi)$, which covers all the possible orientations\footnote{While the symmetry of the cross section would allow to turn by an angle with amplitude at most $\pi/3$, it is in fact necessary to allow for all the possible angles in order to obtain a unique isomorphism class of triangulations after the final gluing.}.